Martin Carrasco

 On graph metrics

 For my M.Sc. thesis I was supervised by Prof. Erik Bekkers from AMLab and Prof. Bastian Rieck.
 I explored an alternative metric that fully characterizes attributed graphs (in expectation), it’s relationship to homomorphism counts and how it can be used as an inductive bias in message passing neural netowrks (MPNN).
-We put out a preprint with some of our findings here
+We put out a preprint with some of our findings here.

 news